wangjiaxuan666/fixbatch/README.md

 ## batch\_housekeep

-he function to select housekeep gene Separately from every batch group
+The function is made for select housekeep gene Separately from every batch group

 ### norm\_fix